bproorda/learning.journal/lab1b.md

-# this is for lab 1b
+# Lab 1B: A Growth Mindset.